twse/random-stuff/FontCreator Data Files and Registry Keys.md

 To quote the user manual: “FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.”
 In order to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` and `icacls filename /grant user` in text mode or **Security: Advanced: Owner: Edit** in Windows XP, Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in file properties in graphical mode).

 * **bookmarks.txt** (version 4.5 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically after exiting the program.
-* **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
+* **CompositeData.xml** (version 5.0 & above) – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
-* **CurrentTransformProgram.xml** – Transform Program used by `TTRANSFORMFORM`.
+* **CurrentTransformProgram.xml** (version 4.5 & above) – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **default.otlfd** (version 7.0 until 11.5) – Default OpenType layout feature definitions, used to add common OpenType layout features.
 Replaced with `TFEATURESETTINGSFORM` in version 12 & above.
 * **Denissen.ttf** (version 4.5 until 5.0 – located in the fonts folder) – Erwin Denissen designed this handwriting font (it covers only Basic Latin characters and the font dates from about 2000).
 The font was dropped after version 5.6.
 León Fridsma did not design this font, and even if he did, he really didn't mean for you to use it in an anarchistic way.
 * **FC#####.otf** or **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** and recent versions names the font as up to 25 characters preceded by 5 numbers.